ballerina-platform/static-code-analysis-tool/docs/static-code-analysis-tool/README.md

 bal scan --scan-report
 ```

-5. Run analysis and specify the output format (json or sarif).
+5. Run analysis and specify the output format (ballerina or sarif).

 ```bash
 bal scan --format=sarif
 ```

-> Note: The default format is json.
-The tool supports both json and sarif formats for analysis results.
+> Note: The default format is ballerina.
+The tool supports both ballerina and sarif formats for analysis results.

 6. View all available rules.